Gorski4123/openhiun.github.com/_posts/2013-11-15-php-session-on-aws.md

 Finally restart PHP-FPM for apply setting with following commends.
 {% highlight php %}
 service php-fpm restart
-/*or php5-fpm restart
+//or run php5-fpm restart
-if you are using ubuntu or centos.*/
+//if you are using ubuntu or centos.
 {% endhighlight %}